raphaelmcobe/oop_hands_on_section/README.md

 4. Create the following sub-classes:
 In this assignment you have to create two specializations for the `Account` class (the corresponding operations should be rewritten):
-    * CheckingAccount: This class has the following restrictions:
+    * `CheckingAccount`: This class has the following restrictions:
         * Only 4 free transfers.
 There is a fee value of 5.0 for each transfer after the 4th.
         * Only 5 free balance checking operation.
 There is a fee value of 1.00 after the 5th balance checking operation.
-    * SavingsAccount: This class has the following restrictions:
+    * `SavingsAccount`: This class has the following restrictions:
         * Only 3 free withdrawals.
 There is a fee value of 2.00 for each withdrawal after the 3rd.
         * No free transfer.
 Each transfer has a fee value of 1.00.